 CSR is corporate social responsibility.

-A company's sense of responsibility towards the community and environment (both ecological and social) in which it operates.
+According to the business dictionary, a company's sense of responsibility towards the community and environment (both ecological and social) in which it operates.

 What is Environmental CSR?

 The Giving Machine website uses Unilever as an example of what environmental CSR can look like.

 Back in 2014, Unilever started compressing deodorant cans managing to cut the carbon footprint of each aerosol spray by 25%.

 This change was at no inconvenience to the consumer but meant that Unilever could transport more cans on each lorry, which meant there were fewer vehicles on the road and therefore, reduced traffic emissions.
 It’s one example of a win-win situation as it both reduces manufacturing costs whilst being better for the environment.

 Unilever is an interesting example but environmental CSR can often be much smaller with a company’s focus on reducing its carbon footprint through recycling, reducing waste or energy usage.